TedHusted/awake/awake.md/awake.md

 A prompt flashes beneath the person’s profile: “Initiate Secure Media Chat?”

 Noah hesitates for only a second before clicking YES.
 The screen darkens.
-Axx soft chime signaled the connection.
+A soft chime signals the connection.
 Moments later, a familiar voice greets him from the other side.

 “Oops, we did it again.”

 Noah smiles, relaxing into the chair.
 “Hi, Carla.
-I always hate running into you this way.”
+Yes, it’s always weird when we meet like this.”

 “Right?
 As if inter-agency relationships ever work out.”